VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 ### Documents

-FMSoft now maintains the documents of MiniGUI on GitHub as well:
+FMSoft now maintains the documents of MiniGUI on GitHub:

 <https://github.com/VincentWei/minigui-docs>